livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

 **Code**: [Simple dll](https://gist.github.com/livz/8794bf3bc3ec55d11c12fe5862da2eb8).
 * __Reflective DLL loading__

 If you don’t know what reflective DLL loading is, go [read about it](https://github.com/stephenfewer/ReflectiveDLLInjection) now!
-In this case the library implements a minimal PE loader in order to load itself.
+In this case the library implements a _minimal PE loader in order to load itself_.

-Result: Because the loader of the OS is not involved, there is no mention of the library being loaded in the prefetch file corresponding to the host process.
+**Result**: Because the loader of the OS is not involved, there is no mention of the library being loaded in the prefetch file corresponding to the host process.
 * __Artificially delayed loading__

 This technique relies on the observation above that Windows will monitor an application for 10 seconds after launch.
-We’ll introduce an artificial delay of 10 seconds.
+We’ll introduce an artificial delay of 10+ seconds.

-Result: Anything loaded after that period will not be recorded in the prefetch file.
+***Result**: Anything loaded after that period will not be recorded in the prefetch file.

-* __Bonus__ - Bug!
+* __Bonus__

+Another unexplained (yet!) behaviour can be seen in the video above.
+The script shown on the left side is run two times.
+The first run produces the expected results - two prefetch files and correct output of Process Explorer.
+But if you watch carefully the second run, you can see that although the program renamed as _Bug-Secret.exe_ is running (based on the title bar of the message box), Process Explorer lists something different - _Bug.exe_.
+Also no prefetch file gets created.

+**Code**: [cript](https://gist.github.com/livz/b3170940c578ded0e91d45e7cc845274) to (try to) reproduce the bug, [sample used](https://gist.github.com/livz/4c1a48c204df521fba562ac7087dd0e3).

 Fortunately this bug cannot be reproduced reliably, so it won’t cause problems for forensic examinations.